What is chronic myeloid leukaemia (CML)?

 • Blast phase

-In some people, CML in the accelerated phase may transform into the blast phase.
+For some people, CML in the accelerated phase may go into the blast phase.
 Rarely, people are diagnosed with CML in the blast phase.
-Or, the leukaemia progresses straight to the blast phase from the chronic phase.
+Or the leukaemia may change straight from the chronic phase to the blast phase.

 • Relapse